shhirose/ansible-yum-cron/README.md

 ### shhirose_yum_cron_hourly

+This is variable paramters for RedHat Enterprise Linux 7 or later.

 | key | required | default | type | values | notes |
 | --- | --- | --- | --- | --- | --- |
 | update_cmd | no | default | string | default, security, security-severity:Critical, minimal, minimal-security, or minimal-security-severity:Critical | What kind of update to use |